ShashankShatraboina/ShashankShatraboina/README.md

 - 👩‍💻 I am a B.Tech graduate in Computer Science (2026) from CMR Engineering College.
 - 💙 I enjoy everything about technology and love learning and researching about any technology related topic !
-- 🌱 I’m Machine Learning and Deep Learning researcher seeking opportunities for collaboration.
+- 🌱 I’m Machine Learning researcher
-- 👯‍♀️ I'm looking to collaborate on any Open-source,Python,Data Science,Artifical Inteligence or Machine learning projects
 - 💬 Brainstorm with me over Tech, Data Science and Career

 ### Contact Me 📫